laptop keyboard Computers & Technology

 Getting Connected to the Internet

-Broadband Internet for Low-Income Households: Affordable Connectivity Program - The FCC's Affordable Connectivity Program stopped accepting new applications and enrollments on February 7, 2024.
-However, you may qualify for Lifeline NEW!, another FCC program that offers an internet discount.
+Broadband Internet for Low-Income Households: Affordable Connectivity Program - The FCC's Affordable Connectivity Program has ended.
+However, you may qualify for Lifeline, another FCC program that offers an internet discount.
+In NJ, see also Lifeline (Free Smartphone Program) NEW!, a free smartphone and free wireless phone service for eligible low-income individuals.

 Internet 101: Connecting to the Internet - This interactive tutorial explains what the different types of internet connections (dialup, DSL, and cable) are, how to choose an internet service provider (ISP), what hardware & software you'll need to connect, and how to set up your connection on a computer or mobile device (Goodwill Community Foundation).
 See also Getting Connected to Broadband and Broadband Speeds: What You Need to Know (2022, Federal Communications Commission).